Bewley's: Bewley's Grafton Street

 The company has operated a café on Dublin's Grafton Street since 1927.
 Sometimes described as a "Dublin landmark" the building shows influence from the Art Deco movement, with its façade decorated with an Egyptian Revival mosaic, a style rare in Dublin.
 It was designed by the Dublin architectural firm, Millar & Symes.
 In the interior, there are stained glass windows by Harry Clarke showing orders of architecture.
 The windows are on the ground floor towards the back of the building.
 A stained glass window by artist Jim Fitzpatrick from the Mary Street branch was stored after its closure and then transferred to the remaining Grafton Street branch.
 A third stained glass artist's work is included in the Grafton Street store, a window by Pauline Bewick entitled Cafe Society.
 The building was modified extensively in 1995.

 This outlet was closed between November 2004 and May 2005 for refurbishment and restoration.
 In 2007, its lease was challenged by the landlord, Ickendel Limited, after extensive works were carried out without landlord consent.
 The Grafton Street premises closed again for more extensive refurbishment works from February 2015.
 By October 2015, Bewley's announced that the length of the closure would extend, and by mid-2016, the date of reopening had been pushed back to the end of 2016.
 Ultimately, in November 2017, Bewley's Grafton Street was reopened after the "1000 day" multimillion-euro refurbishment.

 In May 2020, during the COVID-19 pandemic, management informed staff that the Grafton Street café would close permanently "in the coming weeks", leading to the loss of 110 jobs.
 However, in late July 2020, it was announced that it would re-open on a phased basis.

+Ownership of Harry Clarke stained glass

-The lease was subject to court proceedings from the landlord, as RGRE v Bewley's, related to the windows in the building.
+The lease was subject to court proceedings from the landlord, as RGRE v Bewley's, related to the Harry Clarke stained glass in the building.

+The tenants maintained that the Clarke windows were artworks and not part of the building's fabric, whereas the landlord maintained that they were.
+The Court of Appeal ruled in July 2024 that all of the six works were indeed part of the building so they could not be sold by the tenant.